-The eighth Niagara (APA-87) was laid down on 28 November 1944 at Wilmington, Calif., by the Consolidated Steel Corp., under a Maritime Commission contract (MC Hull No.1880); launched on 10 February 1945; sponsored by Mrs. Fred G. Gurley, wife of the President of the Atchison, Topeka, and Santa Fe Railway; acquired by the Navy on 26 March 1945; accepted for service on 27 March 1945; and commissioned at the U.S. Naval Supply Depot, San Pedro, Calif., on 29 March 1945, Lt.
-Comdr.
-Allan C. Hoffman, D-M, USNR, in command.
+The eighth Niagara (APA-87) was laid down 20 November 1944 under Maritime Commission contract by Consolidated Steel Corp., Wilmington, Calif.; launched 10 February 1945; sponsored by Mrs. Fred G. Gurley; acquired by the Navy 26 March 1945; and commissioned at San Pedro, Calif., 29 March 1945, Lt.
+Cmdr.
+Allan C. Hoffman, USNR, in command.

 After loading commissioning supplies, equipment, provisions, fuel, and ammunition (30 March-1 April 1945), Niagara underwent post-commissioning availability at the U.S. Naval Drydocks, Terminal Island, Calif.
 (2-7 April) before she carried out shakedown training in the waters off San Pedro under the direction of the Commander, San Pedro Shakedown Group (8-21 April).
 She then conducted amphibious training and drills off San Diego, Calif., under Commander, Ship Training Group, Training Command, Amphibious Forces, Pacific Fleet (22 April-6 May), before she underwent post-shakedown availability at the Consolidated Steel Company’s Pico Street yards, Long Beach, Calif.
 (7-18 May), a period of work extended briefly by the shipment of certain required materials from Pittsburgh, Pa., that could not occur until 14 May.
 After carrying out post-repair trials off San Pedro, the ship fueled, loaded ammunition, stores and provisions (19-23 May), then reported to Commander in Chief, U.S. Pacific Fleet, for duty.